syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Trackball.md

 ## Activation mode

-The [ActivationMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartTrackballBehavior.html#Syncfusion_Maui_Charts_ChartTrackballBehavior_ActivationMode) property is used to restrict the visibility of trackball based on the touch actions.
+The [ActivationMode]() property is used to restrict the visibility of trackball based on the touch actions.
+The default value of this property is `ChartTrackballActivationMode.LongPress`.

 The ChartTrackballActivationMode enum contains the following values: